XiovV/blog/docs/devops/nomad/nomad_tutorial.md

 - **Server**  is responsible for assigning jobs to **Clients**.
 - **Clients** are responsible for running jobs/containers.

+!!!note
     This tutorial assumes that you have 3 linux servers available, because we will be deploying an infrastructure as described above (1 server for **Server** mode, and the other 2 servers for **Client** mode).

 ## Server mode setup
 In order to set up Nomad to run in Server mode, ssh into the server you want to use for **Server** mode and make sure the `/etc/nomad.d/nomad.hcl` config file looks like this: